-The 5 bands within this set can be used on their own or in combination with other bands to create as much resistance as you need.
-It does NOT however contain the "Extra Heavy" band which is advised for people of mid-high strength or the "Black Mamba" band which is for bodybuilders and people wanting a challenge.
+The 5 bands within this set can be used on their own, or in combination with other bands to create as much resistance as you need.
+It does not however contain the "Extra Heavy" band which is advised for people of mid-high strength, or the "Black Mamba" band, which is for bodybuilders and people wanting a real challenge.

-The 3rd is for those who want maximum resistance!
-"The Pro Ultra Mamba Edition", which is basically the Pro Ultra above, but with the Mamba band added also at a reduced price.
+The 3rd set is for those who want maximum resistance!
+"The Pro Ultra Mamba Edition", which is basically the Pro Ultra above, but with the "Black Mamba" band added also, at a reduced price.

-You can also add extra handles, straps or anchors for just a few pounds more!
+You can also add extra handles, straps or anchors to the ones you will already get for just a few pounds more!
 It is recommended to do this when you purchase a set and not afterwards, as it will save you paying more postage.

 Higher & HONEST Resistance Ratings!

-The amount of sellers on the Internet today using misleading tension, or even made up ones, is crazy!
-This sellers gives resistance bands/tubes a bad name!
-Forums end up full of people who believe that because they bought some bands that offered little resistance which were advertised as being more, that they must all be bad.
-It is time this borderline illegal activity ended.
+The amount of sellers on the Internet today using misleading tension levels, or even made up ones, is crazy!
+These sellers gives resistance bands a bad name!
+Forums end up full of people who believe that because they bought some bands that offered little resistance, which were advertised as being more, that they must all be bad.
+It is time this borderline illegal activity ended!

 Most people very wrongly presume that all bands are rated in the same way, and this could not be further from the truth!
 What one seller states as being a 50 Lb band could be far thicker or thinner than another sellers 50 Lb band, depending on how it was rated and how honest the retailer wants to be.

 The tension of a band, just like with anything that stretches, varies.
 The more you stretch it the more resistance it will give you.
-This fact leaves the door wide open for sellers to rate bands any way they choose, and many other brands when giving ratings for their bands tend to use the tension rating of the band stretched almost to the maximum, just before it breaks, which is incredibly misleading to customers as it makes thin low tension bands sound far better than they really are, since during most exercises your band will never reach maximum length!
-This gives the potential buyer a very false impression.
+This fact leaves the door wide open for sellers to rate bands any way they choose, and many other brands when giving ratings for their bands tend to use the tension rating of the band stretched almost to the maximum, just before it breaks.

-As you can clearly see, the walls of the ElastiTone black band are wider than the competitors, even though the competitors gave theirs a higher tension rating...
+As you can clearly see, the walls of the ElastiTone black band are much wider than the competitors, even though the competitors gave their band a higher tension rating...

-The ElastiTone band reached a resistance of almost 50 Lb when stretched just halfway, but the competitor band could only manage a reading of 50 Lb when stretched to 4x its resting length.
+The ElastiTone band reached a tension of almost 50 Lb when stretched around halfway, but the competitor band could only manage a reading of 50 Lb when stretched to 4x its resting length!

 For another comparison, below is a side by side of the ElastiTone "Black Mamba" resistance tube, on the left, and a competitors "Black Sniper" tube, on the right.
-The "Sniper" is advertised as being "Extreme tension".
+The "Sniper" at the time was advertised as being "Extreme tension".
 Oh really......

-As you can see from the image, the ElastiTone "Black Mamba" band is the true king of extreme tension, nothing else compares, ever has and probably ever will.!
+As you can see from the image, the ElastiTone "Black Mamba" band is the true king of extreme tension, nothing else compares, nothing ever has and probably never will!